lukesterlee/CardForAQ/README.md

 This repo is for making an app for AQ : Farewell/Thank you card for AQ.

 This repo is specifically for AQ.
-For Amy and John, let's create another repo if someone is willing to take the lead
+For Amy and John, let's create another repo if someone is willing to take the lead.

 ## Rules